vegetable68/tmp/PreTech.md

      * The last two assignments can be turned in after the course completion date.(July 3rd)
      * All material will be graded before July 15th.
      * TA will hold office hour starting from May 22nd.
-- Section 3: Linear Algebra
-     * Linear Algebra contingency needs to be satisfied by a local or online graded course

 ## Office Hours